-Today, after breakfast, I hurried to attend thestudy meeting.
-At the conclusion of the meeting, someone raised such a question: Was the Lord God’s Son or God Himself?
+Today, after breakfast, I hurried to attend the Bible study meeting.
+At the conclusion of the meeting, someone raised such a question: Was the Lord Jesus Christ God’s Son or God Himself?
 Then we began to debate about this question.
-Some people said the Lord Christ is God Himself because the Bible says, “The Lord our God is one Lord” (Mark 12:29).
-Others said the Christ was God’s Son because the Bible records that after the Lord Jesus was baptized, a voice from heaven said, “This is my beloved Son, in whom I am well pleased” (Matthew 3:17).
+Some people said the Lord Jesus Christ is God Himself because the Bible says, “The Lord our God is one Lord” (Mark 12:29).
+Others said the Lord Jesus Christ was God’s Son because the Bible records that after the Lord Jesus was baptized, a voice from heaven said, “This is my beloved Son, in whom I am well pleased” (Matthew 3:17).
 I felt both viewpoints were reasonable.
 But which on earth was right?
 For this, I fell into confusion …

 January 20, 2018 Saturday